hc7w2021/ColmarAcademy/readme.md

 ## Color

 At Colmar Academy we seek the truth.
-As such we draw inspiration from the finest educational institutions in the world (and [bpmaiden](https://bpmaiden.github.io/colmar/))  Contrast and tradition guide our pallete.
+As such we draw inspiration from the finest educational institutions in the world (and [bpmaiden](https://bpmaiden.github.io/colmar/))  Contrast and tradition guide our palette.

 ## Animations